Treatment of liver tumors by radioembolization

 Patient’s route

-The initial consultation will be free by appointment through the information centers of the NMIC Radiology branches.
-Next, the doctor prescribes (if necessary) further examinations, which, according to the CHI, it is possible to pass at the place of residence
+The initial consultation will be free of charge by appointment through the information centers of the branches of the National Medical Research Radiological Centre” (NMRRC) of the Ministry of Health of the Russian Federation.
+Then the doctor will prescribe (if necessary) further examinations, which are possible to undergo at the place of residence according to compulsory medical insurance.

-The decision on hospitalization, the issuance of quotas for treatment by radiation or proton therapy is made by a consultation of doctors, which is appointed by an oncologist at the initial appointment.
+The decision on hospitalization, issuance of a quota for radiosurgical treatment is made by a consilium of doctors, which is appointed by the oncologist at the initial appointment.

 - compulsory medical insurance policy;